 Special assistance at the airport

-Ticket counter service:
+Ticket counter service

 - Let the screener know when you need someone to escort you through the screening process.

-Boarding the aircraft:
+Boarding the aircraft

+Let a flight attendant know that you have a visual impairment.
+Do not hesitate to ask for any assistance, such as help locating your seat or with the overhead service panel.
 If you have carry-on baggage or equipment, ask the attendant to help you with stowage.
 If your flight provides a meal or snack, feel free to ask a flight attendant to identify the food on your tray.

-Deplaning the aircraft:
+Deplaning the aircraft

 If you have a connecting flight, check with a gate agent to see if there will be a gate change.